hopkinsbowman78/music_and_mental_health/README.md

 Ultimately, the goal is to either refine the application of MT or offer intriguing insights into the relationship between music and mental health.

-## Synopsis of Process

-To tackle this challenge we...

-1. Read and decoded the requirements of the project.
-2. Researched current questions/problems in the Data Analystics Field and to find possible data sources to address the problem.
-3. Brainstormed possible structures needed to accomplish the goals of the challenge.
-4. Looked back at Bootcamp class activites to find code to accomplish processes.
-5. Researched the resources listed below to find additional, or more elegant, code.
-6. Cleaned, merged and tested scripts.
-7. Used observations to create an analysis.
-8. Outlined and created presentation.
-9. Wrote final analysis.

 ## Analysis